 - An internal channel, which is available to all employees, so that they can report any alleged accounting or audit irregularity or breaches of the code of conduct.
-Issues are reported by e-mail or post. - An external cannel, available to anyone outside the company, so that they can report any alleged irregularities, fraudulent actions or breaches of Abengoa's code of conduct through the company's website (www.abengoa.es and www.abengoa.com).
+Issues are reported by e-mail or post. - An external cannel, available to anyone outside the company, so that they can report any alleged irregularities, fraudulent actions or breaches of Abengoa's code of conduct through the company's website (www.abengoa.com).